Tadley Calleva F.C.: History

-The club had its best run in the FA Vase in season 2015-16 reaching the 3rd round proper before eventually being knocked out 4-2 after a replay and extra-time against Newport (IoW) from the Wessex Premier Division.
+The club had its best run in the FA Vase in season 2015-16 reaching the 3rd round proper before eventually being knocked out 4–2 after a replay and extra-time against Newport (IoW) from the Wessex Premier Division.

-They have also reached the final of the North Hants Senior Cup in the last two seasons: losing out 3-1 to local rivals Whitchurch United in 2016-17, again at The Camrose, and then 5-4 on penalties to Andover New Street in 2017-18 at Longmeadow after a 3-3 draw in normal time.
+They have also reached the final of the North Hants Senior Cup in the last two seasons: losing out 3–1 to local rivals Whitchurch United in 2016–17, again at The Camrose, and then 5–4 on penalties to Andover New Street in 2017–18 at Longmeadow after a 3–3 draw in normal time.

-The club achieved its ambition of gaining promotion to the Wessex League Premier Division in 2018-19 season - the highest level (Step 5) that the club has competed at.
+The club achieved its ambition of gaining promotion to the Wessex League Premier Division in 2018–19 season - the highest level (Step 5) that the club has competed at.
 The goal is to consolidate its position on the field and to make significant progress with the infrastructure off the field.
 Tadley finished 8th in their first season.

-Tadley were lying 13th after 28 games in season in 2019-20.
+Tadley were lying 13th after 28 games in season in 2019–20.
 The season finished in March due to Coronavirus.

-In 2020-21 Tadley had a change in Secretary, after many years Dean Newton step down.
-The club would like to place on record are thanks for the work and time put in by Dean.
-After no one come forward, Wayne Chivers took it up on a full-time basis.

-In 2020/21 Tadley had their best run in the FA cup in the club’s history, team manager Adam Clarke saw the club reach the First qualifying round.
+In 2020/21 Tadley had their best run in the FA cup in the club's history, team manager Adam Clarke saw the club reach the First qualifying round.

-In 2021/22 Tadley Calleva has seen a chance in league and management, the club has joined the Combined Counties League North.
-This was due to the FA restructuring at Steps 4-6.
-Adam Clarke had to step down due to work commitments, we wished Adam the best of luck.
-Joe Lawler & Ben Dillon was named as joint first team managers for the coming season.
+2021/22 Tadley Calleva saw a change in league and management.
+Tadley joined the Combined Counties League North.
+This was due to the FA restructuring at Steps 4–6.
+Adam Clarke had to step down due to work commitments.
+Joe Lawler & Ben Dillon were named as joint first team managers for the coming season.
 In 2021/22 season the club came 12th after a slow start.
-In season 2022/23 we were moved to the Combined Counties League South.
+In season 2022/23 they moved to the Combined Counties League South.

+They beat Weymouth F.C.
+4-2 in the 2025/26 FA Cup First qualifying round.